4 min read

-Look at the health of you and your dog.
-Ask yourself if there any factors that you should consider, such as:
+Before making your furry pal the best workout partner EVER, look at the health of you and your dog.
+Ask yourself if there are any factors you should consider, such as:

-Any of these conditions should not become excuses for abstaining from exercising, but should be considered and researched before making a plan.
+These conditions should be considered and researched before making your exercise plan.
 Consulting your vet and doctor should also be on your list because most of the time, what keeps you or your dog from exercising can be maintained and managed so that you don’t hit a roadblock in the future.
-Remember that you can always start out slow and easy; the important part is that you start.
+Remember the adage is, start out slow and easy; the important part is that you start.
 Here are a couple of ways you can work out with your dog and have a little fun and excitement while doing it.

 Go on a walk!
 You don’t need anyone to tell you that your dog loves to go on walks.
-Think about how your dog acts when you ask him/her “Do you want to go on a walk?” or what they do when you get out their leash?
 While taking your dog on a walk seems way too simple, it is a good place to start.
 If it has been a while for both of you, going on a walk around the block is a great way to learn where you are physically.
 Even if it is just a short walk at first, anything is better than nothing.
-If your dog is of the “hyper and overactive” type, this can be a great opportunity to not only get that extra energy out of the way, but it also establishes a stronger bond.
+If your dog is of the “hyper and overactive” type, this can be a great opportunity to not only get that extra energy out of the way, but it also establishes a stronger bond with you.

-The newest trend with doggie workouts it doga.
-It is just what it sounds like; Yoga for dogs!
+The newest trend with doggie workouts is doga.
+It is just what it sounds like; yoga for dogs!
 This is a great way to connect to the body and soul while building your relationship with your dog.
 Just like yoga for humans, doga focuses on meditation and stretching, mostly for your dog partner.
-Before you laugh, doga is a great way to exercise with your dog if he/she has had an accident and is needing a little physical therapy, or is permanently handicapped and unable to exercise otherwise.
+Before you laugh, doga is a great way to exercise with your dog if they have had an accident and need a little physical therapy, or is permanently handicapped and unable to exercise otherwise.
 You will also complete these stretches and meditation along with your dog, so you will both leave feeling relaxed and revitalized.